United States Marine Corps Commissioning Programs

 Students opting for ground or law training must be at least 17 years old upon entering the program and less than 28 upon commissioning.
 Pilot candidates must be at least 17 upon entering the program and less than 27 upon commissioning.
 Aviation may be guaranteed to freshmen if qualified.

-Minimum active duty obligation for ground officers and lawyers following commissioning is 3.5 years.
-Following flight training and designation as a naval aviator, the minimum active duty obligation is six years if trained as a helicopter pilot or naval flight officer and eight years if trained as a fixed wing pilot.
+Minimum active duty obligation for ground officers and lawyers following commissioning is three and one-half years.
+Following flight training and designation as a naval aviator, the minimum active duty obligation is six years if trained as a helicopter pilot or naval flight officer and eight years if trained as a fixed-wing pilot.
 Minimum active duty requirements are extended six months for receiving financial subsistence allowance and 18 months for receiving tuition assistance.

 Navy/Marine Corps ROTC